jsspencer/generic_makefile/README.rst

 File structure
 --------------

-``Makefile`` will create the following directories (relative to the working directory):
+``Makefile`` will create the directories as needed, with the following default names relative to the working directory:

 bin/
-    Contains compiled libraries and executables. dest/depend/
+    Contains compiled executables.
+lib/
+    Contains compiled libraries.
+dest/depend/
     Contains files which provide the dependency rules governing the compilation order and which files need to be recompiled if a given file changes.